farhad-ghassemi/CustomerChurnSQLwithR/README.md

 | `PredictChurnR.sql` or `PredictChurnRx.sql`          | Predict the customer behavior |

 ### Output:
-The template generates a table with the following columns for a group of customers who are randomly selected and used as the test data set:
+The template generates a table with the following columns for a group of customers who are randomly selected and used as the test dataset:

 |            Column          |          Description            |
 |------------------------------|-------------------------------|